 NPR covered the "produce the note" tactic today.
 They do make the point that, aside from the fun Robin Hood-aspect of the practice, "produce the note" tactics could stifle one investment channel in a potential housing recovery.
 Thankfully, the securities lawyer they interviewed for the story, Talbott Franklin, puts the emphasis in the right place:

-"My big fear," Franklin says, "is that we'll get a series of decisions, based on not fully understood facts, which will prevent securitization from going forward in the future."
+Right on.
+More blame needs to be placed on a financial sector that didn't care how these investments worked as long as they were making money.
+Now that they're losing money, the sector need to deal with the troublesome consequences.
+Too bad for them."My big fear," Franklin says, "is that we'll get a series of decisions, based on not fully understood facts, which will prevent securitization from going forward in the future."

 Franklin doesn't blame homeowners or their lawyers for bringing the challenges.
 He's more critical of lenders and their attorneys for not doing a better job understanding securitized mortgages and for not taking care of important legal matters before going to court to foreclose on a home.